complexity-science-hub/llm-in-a-box-template/QUICKSTART.md

        api_base: "http://ollama:11434"
      ```

-4. Register external models (if you added API keys):
-   - OpenAI models are auto-detected if API key is set
-   - For Claude, add models like `claude-3-sonnet-20240229`

 5. Create an API key for the Chat UI:
    - Go to "Keys" section
    - Click "Create Key"